isomerpages/moe-marisstellahigh/_our-next-chapter/Key Information (2027).md

 <p>The primary section will operate as a partial single session for the three
 years at the holding site.
 This is because the holding site is unable to accommodate all primary Marists at the same time, even if we do not increase our intake.
-Primary 1 and Primary 2 Marists are in the afternoon session because they do not have CCAs.
-Additionally, having Primary 1 and Primary 2 Marists in the afternoon session will help to ease the girls into the school, as the other levels are all boys.</p>
+Primary 1 and 2 Marists are in the afternoon session because they do not have CCAs.
+Additionally, having Primary 1 and 2 Marists in the afternoon session will help to ease the girls into the school, as the other levels are all boys.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; P1 and P2 students:
 12.30 p.m. to 6.00 p.m.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; P3 to P6 students: 7.30